Dear Members,

 along with loans against residential property, commercial property and plots.
 During the

-August 10, 2018, as a wholly owned subsidiary of the Company.
+on August 10, 2018 as a wholly-owned subsidiary of the Company.
 SFL is Non-Banking Finance

-Company engaged in the business of providing various financial services to entrepreneurs,
+the business of providing Loans to entrepreneurs, small business owners

-beneficial" by providing them loans for their business needs.
+(MSMEs) and individual businesses for their business requirements.
 SFL has adopted a

 unique credit underwriting and assessment model to understand the income source and derive